airavata-courses/garuda/custos/deployment_files/custos/README.md

     F. Once this is done check if all the services are deployed in the MASTER node using kubectl get all --all-namespaces

         Everything will be running/ready except "deployment.apps/custos-messaging-core-service" which can be ignored

+        Also, run the following command in the MASTER node, you need to change path
+        ```
+            helm install cluster-management-core-service /PATH/custos/artifacts/cluster-management-core-service-1.1-SNAPSHOT.tgz -n keycloak

+            eg. helm install cluster-management-core-service /home/ssh_user/custos/artifacts/cluster-management-core-service-1.1-SNAPSHOT.tgz -n keycloak
+        ```

     G. Now we have to deploy 2 service again in staging environment
         *** Redeploying service 1 - "iam-admin-core-service"